CodeShark-NTHU/TaiGo/README.md

 The second priority of our is to provide users with more information, such as, shop, restaurant, and attraction nearby the bus stops / bike stations / MRT stations.

 We still discuss and explore the APIs option that we can use to provide such information.

-#3 Third priority
-The third priority is to expand the visualization and other feature to other cities than Hsinchu. this priority is a long-term goal.